Master of Global Policy Studies Admissions

 Incomplete applications will not be considered.
 Early application is advised.

-Spring and summer admission is not available for the MGPS program.
-Part-time enrollment is also not available in the MGPS program.
+Spring and summer admission is not available for the MGPS or DC programs.
+Part-time enrollment is also not available in the MGPS or DC programs.

 - Graduation from a 4-year accredited college or university